abbbi/nullfsvfs/README.md

 # nullfsvfs
 a virtual file system that behaves like /dev/null

-Note: im far from anything but a kernel dev and this might crash your system.
+Note: im not a kernel dev and this might crash your system.
 Any hints highly appreciated!

 Mostly based on the ramfs example from the linux kernel and the lwnfs file system.